 Cracked or bulging tyres should not be repaired and instead the tyre should always be replaced.
 The Auto Care Group with their sites at Darlington & Stockton carry a large supply of all tyre brands in stock to cater for this eventuality.

 Another of the most common tyre problems is Misalignment.
 It’s not always easy to detect if a car’s wheels are misaligned, especially as this can occur gradually over a prolonged period of time.
 However, some of the key signs that the car’s wheels are misaligned are as follows:

 - Uneven tyre wear on the fronts or the rears – tyres suffering from misalignment often show signs of excessive wear on either the inside or outside edges.
 It is not always easy to visibly see the tyre wear.
 However, by carefully running your hands over the tyre it is possible to detect if the rubber has worn unevenly or excessively.
 This should be done with extreme caution as fine wires from the tyre carcass may protrude from the rubber.

 - The car pulls to one side – When driving a misaligned car along a straight flat road, you may find that you need to compensate through the steering wheel to keep the car driving straight as the car drifts to one side.
-This will become especially noticeable under braking.

 - A crooked steering wheel – Even when the car is driving straight ahead the steering wheel is not straight or level.

 The Auto Care Group in Darlington & Stockton are both equipped with John Bean Visualisers by Snap ON.
 These are some of the most advanced wheel alignment systems on the market today.
 We can adjust all 4 wheels (where the vehicle allows) on all makes and models and have the manufacturers settings for all vehicles.